Causes, Symptoms, and Treatment of Concussions

 - Blurred vision, ringing ears, or sensitivity to light and sound

 Anyone experiencing these symptoms should seek medical care.
 Treatment usually includes rest, rehab, and reducing activities in order to give the brain time to recover.
 A doctor may also prescribe medication and therapy to help with headaches or nausea.
 Most people recover well from a concussion, although for some especially kids and older adults, recovery may take longer.

 Before beginning a contact sport, a player should have a pre-season concussion test.
 In the event of a future injury, these results can serve as a baseline to determine the nature or extent of an injury.
-Here at Hudson Physicians, we provide ImPACT neuropsychological concussion testing, as well as expert evaluation and medical treatment by our Concussion Specialists to help injured athletes recover.
+Here at Hudson Physicians, we provide ImPACT neuropsychological concussion testing in our Sports Medicine department, as well as expert evaluation and medical treatment by our Concussion Specialists to help injured athletes recover.

 We work directly with area schools to provide the best care to all athletes.
 We also offer baseline testing to schools, club teams, and individual athletes.

-Dr. Likness performs spine injections and non-surgical orthopaedic care to get his patients back in action.
+Dr. Likness performs non-surgical orthopedic care to get his patients back in action.
 He runs a state-of-the-art sports concussion program and has served as physician for many teams from high school to the professional level.

-Dr. Likness is Medical Director of several local races and community events, and enjoys promoting wellness and healthy lifestyles in his community.
+Dr. Likness is Medical Director of several local races and community events, and enjoys promoting wellness and healthy lifestyles in our community.

-Learn more about sports physicals, sports procedures & treatments, and sports concussion programs.
+Learn more about sports physicals, sports procedures & treatments, and Hudson Physicians sports concussion programs.